tito300/super-tasks/README.md

     - light/dark mode
     - when calendar count down starts showing

 - Global state: state that applies across tabs and profiles.
+Includes global app specific state and global state for all apps.
     - which task list is the last selected.
 We don't want this to reset per tab. user normally have a primary list and they expect it to be the default everywhere.
     - how many unread alerts there are